jamesshore/livestream/README.md

 James Shore Live
 ================

-This example code is used in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).
+This example code is used in my [livestream](https://www.jamesshore.com/Blog/Lunch-and-Learn/).
 See the individual episodes for more information.

 Running the Code